 I used sugar to sweeten this agua fresca, but keep in mind, you may need to use more or less than what the recipe calls for based on how sweet your fruit is, and your personal taste.

-Strawberries have been popping up in the stores, and today is Cinco de Mayo, so I thought it would be the perfect time to revive this recipe.
+Strawberries have been popping up in the stores, so I thought it would be the perfect time to revive this recipe.
 When peaches start rolling into town, try my peach-rosemary agua fresca recipe.

 If you were hanging around on Grab a Plate back in 2013 (is it me or does that seem like soooo long ago?) you might have seen my strawberry agua fresca recipe.
 This time around, I added a bit of mint simple syrup to the mix and updated my photos.